SOFTS-Raw sugar extends gains, with India exports still on hold

 SUGAR

-* India’s sugar export policy for this season has yet to be announced, and there is widespread uncertainty over the subsidy rate, which could hit shipments if it falls far short of last season’s.
+* India’s sugar export policy for this season has yet to be announced, and there is concern the export subsidy rate could hit shipments if it falls far short of last season’s.

 * Dealers said the sugar price trend is positive in the short term, with exports from Thailand sharply reduced, Indian exports on hold for now, and Asian economies gaining some control over the coronavirus pandemic.